franciscopoggi/academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a microeconomic theorist currently finishing my Ph.D. at Northwestern University.
+I am a microeconomic theorist from Argentina trained at UdeSA and Northwestern University.

+News:

+(New version!)
+Market-Based Mechanisms (with Quitzé Valenzuela-Stookey) (Coming soon!)
+Rewarding Scientific Discoveries

 <!-- My research focuses on the dynamics of information acquisition and experimentation. --> <!-- The questions I find most exciting are related to research and development, innovation, law, and organizations. -->